datastax/graph-examples/fraud/README.md

 ## To Do:

-- Put in all ids into the scenario notes
-- Order resultsIn chargeback - make sure that's done in the data - make the edge
 - Take out one of the Joe Banks, possibly add other linkage
-- Add a physical address vertex
 - Scenario 2 - have more than two people at the same address
-- Link the transaction with the chargeback - in the data itself
 - Tell the story about both visualizing existing fraud/suspicion as well as building simple rules around classifying automatically - like count the number of people involved
 - Enrich the data with related to with a graph frames job as well as add grandchildren like for session->order
 - Add some indexes on things we query by so we don't need `allow_scan` enabled
 - Add credit card metadata including issuer, postal code, other location data
-- Separate out address information into a vertex to be able to traverse through it (make showing scenario 7 simpler)
 - Link customers to orders via sessions instead of separate path, remove redundant IP and device information from orders - should only be needed on associated session
 - Add geoIP information to the session data?
 - Open ticket to display better date formatting, potential workaround is to add formatted properties via groovy and display those